Dave-Gilbert/w2eb/README.md

 a sufficiently high resolution and enough CPU cycles will allow you to read whatever electronic file you want without using a desktop computer.
 For me, the whole appeal of the e-ink reader is that it is inexpensive, small, and highly portable.
-If you want to see the world of documents through a 6 inch e-ink display, you will need to alter those documents by extracting their core details and simplifying their formatting, and this is what **w2eb** does.
+The trade-off incurred by using a compact device is the imposed limitation that documents must themselves be smaller and simpler in their presentation. **W2eb** achieves this for Wikipedia by simplifying page formatting as much as possible without discarding content.

 # Usage

 **W2eb** is a command line tool with a variety of options.
-It is meant to be simple to use, although the tool currently has several dependencies so installation is not streamlined.
+It is meant to be simple to use, although the tool currently has several dependencies so installation is not yet streamlined.
 Once the tool is installed, lets suppose you want the Wikipedia book on Aardvarks.
 From your command line you would type: